StatCan/datascience-cookiecutter/docs/usage.rst

 ^^^^^^^^^^^^^^^^^

-This project is based on `cookiecutter`_, but we recommend `cruft`_ to help keep your project in sync as the templates evolve to provide additional usaful features.
+This project is based on `cookiecutter`_, but we recommend `cruft`_ to help keep your project in sync as the templates evolve to provide additional useful features.

 ``cruft`` can be installed through ``pip``::